Atmospheric Sciences & Global Change Division

 What's Next?
 A second field campaign called CalWater 2 / ARM Aerosol-Cloud-Precipitation Experiment (ACAPEX) will be conducted over the same region, but with additional measurements over the Pacific Ocean.
 Researchers will collect more data to systematically study the aerosol impact on snow and regional precipitation in California and improve models that can be used to better simulate aerosol effects on precipitation regionally and globally.

-Sponsors: This study was supported by the California Energy Commission (CEC) and the U.S. Department of Energy (DOE) Office of Science as part of the Regional and Global Climate Modeling program.
+Sponsors: This study was supported by the California Energy Commission (CEC) and the U.S. Department of Energy (DOE) Office of Science Biological and Environmental Research program as part of the Regional and Global Climate Modeling program.
 The G-1 is base-funded by the DOE's Atmospheric Radiation Measurement (ARM) Climate Research Facility and the deployment of the G-1 during the CalWater campaign was supported by CEC.
 PNNL Institutional Computing resources were used for the study simulations.